Icon-Newsletter-smaller

 Opening a new business in the Philippines soon?
 A critical task you should make time for is your business permit application.
 This document is your proof that you can legally operate in the city or town where your business is located—whether it’s a physical store, a courier service, an online shop, or any enterprise.

-So you can set up your business without fuss, learn how to get a business permit properly.
-Here’s everything you need to know about a business permit in the Philippines.
+Learn how to get a business permit properly, so you can set up your business without a fuss.
+Here’s everything you need to know about business permits in the Philippines.

 What is a Business Permit?

-A business permit in the Philippines is issued to ensure that a business pays taxes and complies with local regulations for safety, security, health, and sanitation.
+A business permit is issued to ensure that a business pays taxes and complies with local regulations for safety, security, health, and sanitation.
 This document also entitles an individual or organization to any support provided by LGUs to businesses in their area.

 Why Should You Apply for a Business Permit in the Philippines?